 Find the best way to advertise a small business, earn brand recognition and gain customers with 1 or more of these 16 marketing techniques.

 How you advertise your small business will depend on various factors, such as your target audience, marketing budget and creative resources.
 That said, here’s our list of small business advertising ideas worth considering.

 Even today, email marketing remains one of the most effective methods for getting your message out.
-With the advent of email automation services like MailChimp and Sendy, you can send off massive email blasts to thousands of professional contacts at the touch of a button.
-In fact, targeted email marketing has been proven to:
+With the advent of email automation services like MailChimp and Constant Contact, you can send massive email blasts to thousands of professional contacts at the touch of a button.

 - Increase repeat website visits

 - Generate a loyal following of high-converting clients

 According to a 2019 report from the Direct Marketing Association (UK), email marketing offers an ROI of £42, which converts to roughly $57, as of February 2021.

 In the pay-per-click (PPC) world, small business online advertising can take the form of search ads, display ads, remarketing and instream advertising (e.g., YouTube ads).
 Using PPC ad campaigns, you can advertise virtually anywhere that Google Ads operates — which, in case you haven’t noticed by now, is basically everywhere on the internet.